digilink/Docker-P25Reflector/README.md

-# A P25Reflector Living in a Docker Container
+# A P25Reflector Living in a Docker Container - ARM version for Raspberry Pi

 This is based off KR0SIV's excellent work.
 I added the P25 Reflector dashboard, and the base image is Debian latest vs. Ubuntu.